TheDarkSkyXD/PlayListify/workflow.md

 - Implemented virtual scrolling for performance with large playlist collections
 - Used intersection observer for lazy loading images
 - Added subtle animations for card interactions
+- Added view toggle functionality on the 'My Playlists' page

 ## Phase 3: Video Downloading & Playback